balhoff/pipeline/README.md

 Docker image `phenoscape/pipeline-tools` packages the software tools required to run the KB build pipeline.

+`run.sh` pulls the image and launches the container with the specified command to build the pipeline.

 To build the entire pipeline:
 ```
 ./run.sh make all